marcusgia2505/classsExGameInstructions/docs/042_elements.rst

 "Output only" can be used, if an input field shall only display output.
 This can be necessary for calculations.
 For example, if participants are required to allocate different parts of income to different purposes, an "Output only" field can be used to display how much income is still left after filling in the input fields.

-	Tip: The numeric input automatically corrects minor inconsistencies of participants. classEx checks whether participants adhere to the minimum and maximum values, rounds numbers according to the predetermined decimal places and automatically adapts the decimal separator by adding zeroes. classEx also automatically changes the input to numeric on mobile devices and shows the correct keyboard.
+	Hint: The numeric input automatically corrects minor inconsistencies of participants. classEx checks whether participants adhere to the minimum and maximum values, rounds numbers according to the predetermined decimal places and automatically adapts the decimal separator by adding zeroes. classEx also automatically changes the input to numeric on mobile devices and shows the correct keyboard.

 - Text Input